Mood Stabilizers and Borderline Personality Disorder

 Side effects of lithium may include nausea, vomiting, diarrhea, trembling, and an increased thirst and need to urinate.
 Weight gain in the first few months of use is common, along with drowsiness and a metallic taste in the mouth.

-More serious side effects of lithium can include blacking out, slurred speech, thyroid dysfunction, kidney dysfunction, changes in heart rhythm or other heart problems, and an increase in the number of white blood cells (not usually caused by an infection).
+Side effects of lithium that are more serious can include blacking out, slurred speech, thyroid dysfunction, kidney dysfunction, changes in heart rhythm or other heart problems, and an increase in the number of white blood cells (not usually caused by an infection).

 People who take lithium need to have regular tests to measure the amount of lithium in their blood.
 They also need to have tests to check thyroid function, kidney function, and blood cell count.